gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The task for generating the Pom file is of type [`GenerateMavenPom`](dsl/org.gradle.api.publish.maven.tasks.GenerateMavenPom.html), and it is given a name based on the name of the publication: `generatePomFileFor<publication-name>Publication`.
 So in the above example where the publication is named 'mavenCustom', the task will be named `generatePomFileForMavenCustomPublication`.

+### Full support for Unicode in publication identifiers

+Where supported by the underlying metadata format, Gradle will now handle any valid Unicode character in module group, name and version as well as artifact name, extension and classifier.

+The only values that are explicitly prohibited are '\\', '/' and any ISO control character.
+Supplied values are validated early in publication.
+A couple of caveats to the Unicode support:

+- Maven restricts 'groupId' and 'artifactId' to a limited character set (`[A-Za-z0-9_\\-.]+`) and Gradle enforces this restriction.
+- Certain repositories will not be able to handle all supported characters.
+For example, the '`:`' character cannot be used as an identifier when publishing to a filesystem-backed repository on Windows.

 ### Distribution Plugin